satlawa/edin_thinning/README.md

 the three folders contain the code for training and evaluation of the models. each of the folder has the same structure.

-deeplabv3plus - DeepLabv3+
+- deeplabv3plus - DeepLabv3+ (DCNN impemented by: https://github.com/jfzhang95/pytorch-deeplab-xception)
-fcdensenet - FC-FCDenseNet
+- fcdensenet - FC-FCDenseNet
-unet - UNet
+- unet - UNet

 - `datasets` - loading and preparing data for the DCNNs
 - `log` - for logging the progress of the training